liujuanmo/film-recommendation-system/README.md

 ### Prerequisites

-- PostgreSQL 12+ with pgvector extension
+- PostgreSQL 12+ with pgvector extension installed
 - Python 3.7+
 - IMDB dataset files

+**Note**: The system uses a custom SQLAlchemy Vector type, so you only need the PostgreSQL pgvector extension, not the Python pgvector package.

 ### Installation